apacheignite/documentation/basic-concepts/asynchronous-support-20.md

 [/block]
 Most distributed operations on Ignite APIs can be executed either synchronously or asynchronously.
 Asynchronous method names end with `Async` suffix.

 Asynchronous operations return instance of `IgniteFuture` or it's subclass.
-You may either wait for result using one of `IgniteFuture.get()` methods, or register a closure which will be executed once operation is completed.
+You may either synchronously wait for result using one of `IgniteFuture.get()` methods, or register a closure which will be executed once operation is completed using using `IgniteFuture.listen()` or `IgniteFuture.chain()` methods.
 [block:code]
 {
   "codes": [
     {
-      "code": "K get(V val);\nIgniteFuture<K> getAsync(V val);",
+      "code": "K get(V val);\n\nIgniteFuture<K> getAsync(V val);",
-      "language": "java"
+      "language": "java",
+      "name": "Example"
     }
   ]
 }